 Margaret MacKinnon-Cash, founder and principal

-Margaret created MMC Public Relations in 1998 after managing communications in the private and non profit sectors.
+Margaret created MMC PR in 1998 after managing communications in the private and non-profit sectors.
 She has a knack for exceptional customer service and helping clients tell their stories effectively and creatively.

-With her enthusiasm for great cuisine, Margaret has managed publicity and food styling needs for celebrity chefs including Greta Podleski, Deb Perelman, Lidia Bastianich, Anna Olson, Lucy Waterman, Bonnie Stern, Lynn Crawford, John Ash, Michael Smith, Madhur Jaffrey and Mark McEwan.
+With her enthusiasm for great cuisine, Margaret has managed publicity and food styling needs for the likes of Nigella Lawson, Anna Olson, Greta Podleski, Deb Perelman, Lidia Bastianich, Lucy Waterman, Bonnie Stern, Lynn Crawford, John Ash, Michael Smith, Madhur Jaffrey, and Mark McEwan.
+To name a few.

-Margaret studied journalism at Ottawa’s Carleton University and earned a Bachelor of Public Relations degree from Mount Saint Vincent University in Halifax.
+Margaret studied journalism at Carleton University and holds a Bachelor of Public Relations degree from Mount Saint Vincent University.
 She is a member of the Canadian Public Relations Society and the Forum for Women Entrepreneurs.
 Margaret is also a former board member of the Canadian Women in Communications.

 In her spare time, Margaret can be found running along Spanish Banks, traveling to far-flung places, reading books that are made of paper and sipping (loose leaf) Earl Grey tea by day and Pinot Noir by night.
 She lives in Vancouver with her husband, daughter and rescue dog Murphy (a transplanted Californian).